Macario, Lavelle score 2 each and US downs Uzbekistan 9-0 | WTOP News

 Two veterans, Becky Sauerbrunn and Megan Rapinoe, were left off the roster for the two games against Uzbekistan because of injury.
 Julie Ertz recently announced that she was expecting her first child, and Crystal Dunn is also pregnant.

-Other veterans who weren’t with the team included Alex Morgan, Tobin Heath and Christen Press as coach Vlatko Andonovski continued to emphasize young players in preparation for World Cup qualifying in July.
+Other veterans who weren’t with the team included Alex Morgan, Tobin Heath and Christen Press as coach Vlatko Andonovski continued to emphasize young players in preparation for CONCACAF qualifying this July in Monterrey, Mexico.

+The Women’s World Cup is set for next year in Australia and New Zealand.

 The U.S. team’s unbeaten streak on American soil includes 60 wins and seven draws.